pwntester/ysoserial.net/README.md

 ## Usage
 ```
 $ ./ysoserial -h
+Missing arguments.
 ysoserial.net generates deserialization payloads for a variety of .NET formatters.

-Available formatters:
+Available gadgets:

 	ActivitySurrogateDisableTypeCheck (Disables 4.8+ type protections for ActivitySurrogateSelector, command is ignored.)
 		Formatters:
-                        BinaryFormatter
-                        ObjectStateFormatter
-                        SoapFormatter
-                        NetDataContractSerializer
-                        LosFormatter
+			BinaryFormatter, ObjectStateFormatter, SoapFormatter, NetDataContractSerializer, LosFormatter

 	ActivitySurrogateSelectorFromFile (Another variant of the ActivitySurrogateSelector gadget.
 This gadget interprets the command parameter as path to the .cs file that should be compiled as exploit class.
 Use semicolon to separate the file from additionally required assemblies, e. g., '-c ExploitClass.cs;System.Windows.Forms.dll'.)
 		Formatters:
-                        BinaryFormatter
-                        ObjectStateFormatter
-                        SoapFormatter
-                        LosFormatter
+			BinaryFormatter, ObjectStateFormatter, SoapFormatter, LosFormatter

 	ActivitySurrogateSelector (This gadget ignores the command parameter and executes the constructor of ExploitClass class.)
 		Formatters:
-                        BinaryFormatter
-                        ObjectStateFormatter
-                        SoapFormatter
-                        LosFormatter
+			BinaryFormatter, ObjectStateFormatter, SoapFormatter, LosFormatter

 	ObjectDataProvider (ObjectDataProvider gadget)
 		Formatters:
-                        Xaml
-                        Json.Net
-                        FastJson
-                        JavaScriptSerializer
-                        XmlSerializer
-                        DataContractSerializer
-                        YamlDotNet < 5.0.0
+			Xaml, Json.Net, FastJson, JavaScriptSerializer, XmlSerializer, DataContractSerializer, YamlDotNet < 5.0.0, FsPickler

 	TextFormattingRunProperties (TextFormattingRunProperties gadget)
 		Formatters:
-                        BinaryFormatter
-                        ObjectStateFormatter
-                        SoapFormatter
-                        NetDataContractSerializer
-                        LosFormatter
+			BinaryFormatter, ObjectStateFormatter, SoapFormatter, NetDataContractSerializer, LosFormatter

 	PSObject (PSObject gadget.
 Target must run a system not patched for CVE-2017-8565 (Published: 07/11/2017))
 		Formatters:
-                        BinaryFormatter
-                        ObjectStateFormatter
-                        SoapFormatter
-                        NetDataContractSerializer
-                        LosFormatter
+			BinaryFormatter, ObjectStateFormatter, SoapFormatter, NetDataContractSerializer, LosFormatter

 	TypeConfuseDelegate (TypeConfuseDelegate gadget)
 		Formatters:
-                        BinaryFormatter
-                        ObjectStateFormatter
-                        NetDataContractSerializer
-                        LosFormatter
+			BinaryFormatter, ObjectStateFormatter, NetDataContractSerializer, LosFormatter

 	TypeConfuseDelegateMono (TypeConfuseDelegate gadget - Tweaked to work with Mono)
 		Formatters:
-                        BinaryFormatter
-                        ObjectStateFormatter
-                        NetDataContractSerializer
-                        LosFormatter
+			BinaryFormatter, ObjectStateFormatter, NetDataContractSerializer, LosFormatter

+	WindowsClaimsIdentity (WindowsClaimsIdentity (Microsoft.IdentityModel.Claims namespace) gadget)
+		Formatters:
+			BinaryFormatter, Json.Net, DataContractSerializer, NetDataContractSerializer, SoapFormatter

 	WindowsIdentity (WindowsIdentity gadget)
 		Formatters:
-                        BinaryFormatter
-                        Json.Net
-                        DataContractSerializer
-                        SoapFormatter
+			BinaryFormatter, Json.Net, DataContractSerializer, NetDataContractSerializer, SoapFormatter

 Available plugins:
 	ActivatorUrl (Sends a generated payload to an activated, presumably remote, object)
 	Altserialization (Generates payload for HttpStaticObjectsCollection or SessionStateItemCollection)
 	ApplicationTrust (Generates XML payload for the ApplicationTrust class)
 	Clipboard (Generates payload for DataObject and copy it into the clipboard - ready to be pasted in affected apps)
 	DotNetNuke (Generates payload for DotNetNuke CVE-2017-9822)
 	Resx (Generates RESX files)
 	SessionSecurityTokenHandler (Generates XML payload for the SessionSecurityTokenHandler class)
 	SharePoint (Generates poayloads for the following SharePoint CVEs: CVE-2019-0604, CVE-2018-8421)
 	TransactionManagerReenlist (Generates payload for the TransactionManager.Reenlist method)
 	ViewState (Generates a ViewState using known MachineKey parameters)

 Usage: ysoserial.exe [options]
 Options:
-  -p, --plugin=VALUE         the plugin to be used
+  -p, --plugin=VALUE         The plugin to be used.
-  -o, --output=VALUE         the output format (raw|base64).
+  -o, --output=VALUE         The output format (raw|base64).
+Default: raw
-  -g, --gadget=VALUE         the gadget chain.
+  -g, --gadget=VALUE         The gadget chain.
-  -f, --formatter=VALUE      the formatter.
+  -f, --formatter=VALUE      The formatter.
-  -c, --command=VALUE        the command to be executed.
+  -c, --command=VALUE        The command to be executed.
+      --rawcmd               Command will be executed as is without `cmd /c `
+                               being appended (anything after first space is an
+                               argument).
-  -s, --stdin                the command to be executed will be read from
+  -s, --stdin                The command to be executed will be read from
                                standard input.
-  -t, --test                 whether to run payload locally.
+  -t, --test                 Whether to run payload locally.
 Default: false
+      --minify               Whether to minify the payloads where applicable
+                               (experimental).
+Default: false
+      --sf, --searchformatter=VALUE
+                             Search in all formatters to show relevant
+                               gadgets and their formatters (other parameters
+                               will be ignored).
-  -h, --help                 shows this message and exit
+  -h, --help                 Shows this message and exit.
-      --credit               shows the credit/history of gadgets and plugins
+      --credit               Shows the credit/history of gadgets and plugins
+                               (other parameters will be ignored).
 ```

 *Note:* When specifying complex commands, it can be tedious to escape some special character (;, |, &, ..).
 Use stdin option (-s) to read the command from stdin: